 In the Inter-Practice Year students are employed in three-day per week, 12-month placements hosted by our Practice Network; in their other time they work on LSA projects.
 In the Proto-Practice Year, students are full-time with the LSA developing individual thesis design projects.
 The school uses the city as both its campus and testing ground, siting our investigations and projects in a different borough every year.

 Our programme is validated by our Academic Partner The University of Liverpool, who award our graduates with an MArch in Designing Architecture.
 The LSA is professionally recognised at Part 2 level by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).

 The First Year is the Inter-Practice Year, where students are employed three days per week by a practice, and work on school projects ‘between’ the practices on the other two days per week.
 The year’s five modules place an emphasis on urban-scale and collaborative work.

 Working in groups, students navigate a particular urban quarter, mapping its physical and intangible qualities, charting its challenges and opportunities, and producing a collective understanding from which each student develops an individual design project.
-This module leads directly into Architectural Design: Direction, and subsequently to Architectural Design: Speculation and the Comprehensive Design Project.
+This module leads directly into Design Direction, and subsequently to Design Speculation, Design Thesis, Design Synthesis and Design Tectonics.